Urban Design MA

 View course-specific entry requirements

 Applications are invited from graduates with a good Honours degree in architecture, landscape architecture, town planning or another related discipline, together with practical or professional experience in their own field or in urban design.
-If your first language is not English, you will need an IELTS score of 6.5.
+If your first language is not English, you will need an IELTS score of at least 6.5 (or equivalent) with a minimum score of 6.0 in each component.

 In an increasingly urbanised world, there is growing international demand for urban design graduates.
 These courses will equip you with the knowledge and skills you need to participate in this rapidly expanding profession.
 Urban design involves shaping the physical setting for life in cities.
 The pace of urban change, and the challenge of making cities efficient, sustainable and meaningful, demands creative solutions to design and management.
 The Urban Design courses at Westminster provide a coherent approach to issues that face our cities, combining structured academic study with live design projects, allowing you to develop practical skills, a theoretical understanding and an informed approach to sustainable urban development.